astronomer/astronomer-processing-user-feedback/README.md

 # Astronomer Anyscale Dynamic Cluster Provisioning

 Welcome!
-This project is an end-to-end pipeline showing how to processing user feedback in production with [Anyscale](https://anyscale.com/) and [Astronomer](https://www.astronomer.io/) for an eCommerce use case.
+This project is an end-to-end pipeline showing how to process user feedback in production with [Anyscale](https://anyscale.com/) and [Astronomer](https://www.astronomer.io/) for an eCommerce use case.
 You can use this project as a starting point to build your own pipelines for similar use cases.

 > [!TIP]